-20.14 AFL Queensland Appeal Rules

-(NEAFL / SEQAFL / Under 18 / Women's League / Affiliated Leagues)
+20.14 AFL Queensland Appeal Rules (Pineapple Hotel Cup / State Association / Under 18 / Women's League / Affiliated

-- 20.14.1 A person subject to decision of the Tribunal may appeal to the Appeal Board in respect of a decision made by the Tribunal, provided the appeal is brought no later than midday on the day after which the decision of the Tribunal was made. - 20.14.2 The affiliated League may appeal to the appointed Appeal Board in respect of a decision made by the Tribunal, provided the appeal is brought no later than midday on the day after which the decision of the Tribunal was made. - 20.14.3 The appeal may relate to either the findings of the Tribunal or the penalty imposed by the Tribunal.
-A person may appeal to the Appeal Board in respect of a decision made by the Tribunal under the Tribunal Rules on one or more of the following grounds:- - (a) that there was an error of law; - (b) that the decision was so unreasonable that no Tribunal acting reasonably could have come to that decision having regard to the evidence before it; - (c) that the sanction imposed was manifestly excessive. - 20.14.4 An appeal under Rule 20.14.3 and in accordance with the conditions of these appeal rules shall be brought by lodging with the Secretary of the Appeal Board a duly completed Notice of Appeal in the form prescribed and in the case of an appeal under Rule 20.14.3, shall be accompanied by payment to AFLQ of:- - (a) the sum of \$250.00 towards the costs of the appeal, which sum shall not be refundable in any circumstances; and - (b) the further sum of \$250.00 which shall be dealt with in accordance with Rule 20.14.23.
+- 20.14.1 A person subject to decision of the Tribunal may appeal to the Appeal Board in respect of a decision made by the Tribunal, provided the appeal is brought no later than midday on the day after which the decision of the Tribunal was made. - 20.14.2 The affiliated League may appeal to the appointed Appeal Board in respect of a decision made by the Tribunal, provided the appeal is brought no later than midday on the day after which the decision of the Tribunal was made. - 20.14.3 The appeal may relate to either the findings of the Tribunal or the penalty imposed by the Tribunal. - 20.14.4 An appeal shall be brought by lodging with the competition manager of an affiliated League a duly completed Notice of Appeal and shall be accompanied by; payment to the League the sum of 100 units for costs of the appeal, which sum shall be dealt with in accordance with Rule 20.14.23 - 20.14.5 A Notice of Appeal shall be lodged by; - (a) delivering, or - (b) transmitting by facsimile / email, the Notice addressed to the competition manager of an affiliated League, and received no later than midday on the day after the decision of the Tribunal was made. - 20.14.6 Upon receipt of a Notice of Appeal, the competition manager of an affiliated League shall: - a) Fix the date, time and place for the hearing of the appeal as soon as practicable; and - b) Advise all parties interested in the appeal in writing of those particulars. - 20.14.7 The Appeal Board may vary the date, time or place of the appeal, and upon doing so shall immediately provide all parties interested in the appeal, written notice of any such variation provided that it shall endeavor to complete the appeal before the day on which the appellants club is next scheduled to complete.